wp-plugins/wp-construction-mode/readme.txt

 - Change Background: this feature will allow you to choose a background color, or set an image as a background<br>
 - Progress Bar & Timer: This will add a progress bar to notify people how long till your site is ready<br>

+<br><br>
+Mail Chimp: To setup mailchimp, I recommend using this plugin: https://wordpress.org/plugins/mailchimp-for-wp/ and add shortcode [mc4wp_form] to the text box
 == Installation ==

 1. Upload 'wp-construction-mode' to the '/wp-content/plugins/' directory